NikiforovAll/keycloak-authorization-services-dotnet/docs/authorization/authorization-server.md

 <<< @/../tests/Keycloak.AuthServices.IntegrationTests/AuthorizationServerPolicyTests.cs#RequireProtectedResource_DefaultResource_Verified

 > [!Note]
 > The calls to Authorization Servers are made on behalf of a user based on header propagation.
-We are taking user's *access_token* (JWT Bearer Token) from `IHttpContextAccessor`. `AddHeaderPropagation` adds `AccessTokenPropagationHandler` delegating handler to `IKeycloakProtectionClient` responsible for header propagation.
+We are taking user's *access_token* (JWT Bearer Token) from `IHttpContextAccessor`. `AddHeaderPropagation` adds `AccessTokenPropagationHandler` delegating handler to `IAuthorizationServerClient` responsible for header propagation.